-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-On one hand, the Sub-Fund implements its strategy within two types of binding elements: exclusions applied for the Management Company, and exclusions specific to the strategy.
+The Sub-Fund implements its strategy within two types of bindings elements: exclusions applied for the Management Company, and exclusions specific to the strategy.